 You've heard the expression look before you leap.
 The same goes with buying items on the internet.
 Research before you purchase.
 In the midst of the world's current situation regarding the novel coronavirus COVID-19, I've seen several websites pop up by companies selling masks.
 I was first made aware of these sites via an ad in my Facebook feed.
 Masks are clearly a hot item right now and there are businesses out there that are looking to cash in on this demand.
-When ordering, we must be careful not to get scammed when buying masks during the pandemic.
-I rarely click ads in Facebook, but I thought I'd click in the interest of research to keep people from getting scammed when buying masks during the pandemic.
+When ordering, we must be careful of not encountering a scam when buying masks during the pandemic.
+I rarely click ads in Facebook, but I thought I'd click in the interest of research, to keep people from encountering a scam when buying masks during the pandemic.
 Masks are in short supply.

 How do these sites have masks in stock?

 Do their masks live up to CDC recommended standards for non healthcare worker?

 Can I trust them with my credit card information?

 You've most likely heard of Amazon.com.
 IMO, they set the standard in online retail.
 They're usually my go to when looking for a specific product that I can't find locally, or if I'm buying something for a friend and would rather Amazon handle the shipping and me not have to get out to ship the item off.
 Amazon has been around for a very long time and has a pretty positive reputation in the online world.
 According to Alexa, they're the 14th most popular site in the world.
 Looking back through my order history, I placed my first order with Amazon back in August of 2007.
 This year will be mine and Amazon's 13th anniversary. : ) According to Hallmark, the 13th anniversary gift is lace.
 I wonder how Jeff Bezos would feel if I sent him a little something.
 I digress.

 Among the panic buying, so many suppliers have run out of approved masks, that hospitals are now having trouble replenishing supplies.
 Some suppliers are limiting order amounts based on past use vs projected needs.